 \end{defn}

-Since one can prove the exact analogs of Weyl's criterion and van der Corput's difference theorem in function fields, one expects to establish a $\Fq[t]$ analog of Weyl's equidistribution theorem for polynomial sequences.
-Let $f(u)=\sum_{r=0}^{k} \alpha_r u^r$ be a polynomial with coefficients in $\K_\infty$ and degree $k$.
-All earlier works on equidistribution in $\T$ have been restricted to the case when $k<p$.
-Under this condition, Carlitz \cite{carlitz} proved an exact analog of Weyl's equidistribution theorem for the sequence $(f(x))_{x \in \F_q[t]}$.
+Since one can prove analogs of Weyl's criterion and van der Corput's difference theorem in function fields, one expects to establish an $\F_q[t]$-analog of Weyl's equidistribution theorem for polynomial sequences.
+Let $f(u)=\sum_{r=0}^k \alpha_r u^r$ be a polynomial with coefficients in $\K_\infty$ having degree $k$.
+All earlier works on equidistribution in $\T$ have been restricted to the case in which $k<p$.
+Under this condition, Carlitz \cite{carlitz} proved an analog of Weyl's equidistribution theorem for the sequence $(f(x))_{x\in \F_q[t]}$.
 Dijksma \cite{dijksma} also established the same result for another stronger notion of equidistribution, subject to the same constraint $k<p$.
-In Carlitz's and Dijksma's work, the use of Weyl's differencing produces a factor of $k!$.
-When $k\ge p$, the factor is $0$, and hence the differencing method becomes ineffective in producing a desirable result.
-Actually, the following example, already known to Carlitz \cite[(6.8)]{carlitz}, shows that a direct $\Fq[t]$ analog of Weyl's equidistribution theorem is not always true when $k \ge p$.
+In the work of both Carlitz and Dijksma, the use of Weyl differencing produces a factor of $k!$.
+When $k\ge p$, the latter factor is $0$, and hence this differencing method becomes ineffective in producing the desired equidistribution result.
+Actually, the following example, already known to Carlitz \cite[equation (6.8)]{carlitz}, shows that a direct $\Fq[t]$-analog of Weyl's equidistribution theorem is not always true when $k\ge p$.